-Cross country biking was never something I really thought about doing.
-Then, a couple years ago, a few of my friends were planning a long ride that piqued my interest.
+Cross country biking was never something I thought about doing.
+Then, a couple of years ago, a few of my friends were planning a long ride that piqued my interest.
 Although challenging, I have to say the experience was more rewarding than I could have ever imagined it would be.

 Preparation is really the key with long distance riding.
 Even though I was already an avid rider, I trained quite hard to be ready for the adventure.
 My bicycle touring preparation became a bit of an obsession for me.
 I am quite glad I did allow myself that prep time because I certainly was not expecting the trip to be so wearing mentally and physically.